anshddoshi27/Revol/docs/backend/universal_header.md

 ## 1. Enhanced Platform Goals & Requirements

 **CRITICAL: TITHI_DATABASE_COMPREHENSIVE_REPORT.md is the single source of truth for all database schemas, constraints, indexes, relationships, migrations, and backend alignment.
-No deliverable should ever contradict or drift from this file.**
+No deliverable should ever contradict or drift from this file.AFTER BUILDING CHECK THAT DATABASE IS FULLY COMPATIBLE WITH WHAT YOU JUST BUILT (THINK OF RELEVANT TABLES AND OVERALL SCHEMA AND HOW IT WOULD WORK WITH THE NEW ADDITION)**

 ### 1.1 App-Level Goals (Business Vision)
 - **Multi-tenant Mission**: Enable businesses to launch branded booking systems in minutes with complete data isolation